metalwarrior665/actor-results-checker/README.md

 - `recordKey` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Record key from where it loads data in key value store. **Only allowed when `apifyStorageId` points to a key value store**
 - `rawData` <[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)> Array of objects to be checked. **You have specify this or `apifyStorageId` but not both**.
 - `functionalChecker` <[stringified function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)> Stringified javascipt function returns an object with item fields as keys and values as predicates (functions that return true/false).
 Check [Function Checker](#functional-checker) section. **Required**
+- `context` <[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Objects)> Custom object where you can put any value that will be accessible in functional checker functions as **third** parameter.
+Useful for dynamic values coming from other actors.
 - `identificationFields` <[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)> Array of fields(strings) that will be shown for the bad items in the OUTPUT report.
 Useful for identification (usually URL, itemId, color etc.).
 `limit`: <[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type)> How many items will be checked. **Default: all**
 `offset`: <[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type)> From which item the checking will start.
 Use with `limit` to check specific items. **Default: 0**